Ayam Cemani: Things To Know Before Buying

 As the title suggests, Ayam Cemani chickens are not known to be prolific layers.
 They lay between 60 and 100 cream-colored eggs yearly, significantly less than most egg-laying breeds.

-Their egg production consists of laying cycles, where each cycle ends after 20 to 30 eggs are laid.
+Their egg production consists of laying cycles, each ending after 20 to 30 eggs are laid.
 A new laying cycle starts after three to six months, meaning you won’t enjoy their eggs for quite some time.

 3. Small Eggs